walteralexandre/DMR/README.md

-352/5000
 DMR = Relative Melodic Dictation

-Tool to assist in the study of musical perception.
+A tool to assist in the study of musical perception.

 Access through the link https://walteralexandre.github.io/DMR/index.html.